Elvis10ten/elvis10ten.github.io/content/posts/2022-06-24-design-everyday-things/index.md

     * Design: You can’t put all that together and still have a reasonable product.
 3. Every discipline concern is usually right — the successful product tries to address all of them.
 4. The attributes of a product that customers primarily focus on are dynamic:
-    * In the store: they focus on price, appearance and prestige value.
+    * In the store: they focus on price, appearance, and prestige value.
     * At home: they pay more attention to functionality and usability.
     * Maintainability comes into play during repairs or extended usage.

 ### Notes
-1. The communication in non-happy paths of modern products are often inadequate:
+1. The communication in non-happy paths of modern products is often inadequate:
-    * When I’m offline or during a connectivity issue, most product show a fallback UI.
+    * When I’m offline or during a connectivity issue, most products show a fallback UI.
 However, they fail to communicate my current state.
 My router could have been disconnected without my knowledge and I will spend a few seconds trying to figure out why the product UI is different now.
 A simple “you are offline” would suffice.
     ![Apple TV](assets/apple_tv_offline_state.png)
     * Poor loading indicators: Are you still making progress with my request or is it stuck?
-Which is why I don’t like the shimmer loading effect so much.
+This is why I don’t like the shimmer loading effect so much.
     * Generic error message: Should I try again?
 What really happened and can I do anything about it?
     * When a call disconnects, is it a problem on my side or on the other side?

 ## Chapter 2: The psychology of everyday actions
 1. There are two parts to an action: executing the action and then evaluating the results: doing and interpreting.
-2. When people use a thing—product, tool or service—they face two gulfs (obstacles) between desired outcome (goal) and available options (what actions to perform):
+2. When people use a thing—product, tool, or service—they face two gulfs (obstacles) between desired outcome (goal) and available options (what actions to perform):
     * **The Gulf of Execution**
         * How do I work this thing?
 What can it do?
 What can I do with it?
-        * Bridged through signifiers, constraints, mappings and a conceptual model.
+        * Bridged through signifiers, constraints, mappings, and a conceptual model.
     * **The Gulf of Evaluation**
         * What happened?
 Is this what I wanted?
         * Bridged through feedback and a conceptual model.